 When manufacturers like Danner make something, they must keep their goodwill in mind.
-They must keep up with the expectations which is way too hard.
-If Red Wing or Keen make something, they must earn the tag ‘best’.
-This ‘best’ thing is a constantly moving, costly tag.
+They must keep up with the expectations which are way too hard.
+If Red Wing or Keen make something, they must earn the tag ‘best.’
+This ‘best’ thing is a continually moving, costly tag.

 Research & Development

-Speaking of the ‘best’, these brands are the trendsetters.
+Speaking of the ‘best,’ these brands are the trendsetters.
 They are industry leaders, so, they do extensive research and rigorous development on every new product.
-Brands following them can simply adapt their design, concept, feature or even cutting edge technology like carbon nano tech.
-You know, it is a lot harder to meaningfully implement a new feature or concept than simply copying that.
-So, second level shoe and boot manufacturers can save that huge pile of bills.
+Brands following them can just adapt their design, concept, feature, or even innovative technology like carbon nanotech.
+You know, it is a lot harder to meaningfully implement a new feature or idea than copying that.
+So, second-level shoe and boot manufacturers can save that massive pile of bills.
 They eventually can keep the price pretty lower.

-However, what we’ve learnt from these incidents is, copying is never as efficient as R&D. As a result, the best brands retain the best products.
+However, what we’ve learned from these incidents is, copying is never as efficient as R&D. As a result, the best brands keep the best products.

-They simply end up using the best material available globally.
-All of us are aware of the iPhone and MacBook myth: They always use the best hardware available.
+They only end up using the best material available globally.
+All of us know the iPhone and MacBook myth: They always use the best hardware available.
 Each tiny little part costs more than standard or mediocre ‘popular’ products.

-These brands simply must keep using the best and innovative parts and parcels.
+These brands must keep using the best and innovative parts and parcels.

 For example, best brands usually use fresh top full grain leather which is always rare.
 To be exact, these leather outrun 97% leather.